Maiori

 The Collegiata of Santa Maria a Mare, Sanctuary of the Avvocata and the churches

-The Collegiata of Santa Maria a Mare with its characteristic majolica dome and the suggestive Sanctuary of the Avvocata, dominates the entire Amalfi Coast from the top of Monte Falesio, is only reachable after a long walk and was built following the appearance of the Virgin Mary to a local shepherd boy.
+The Collegiata of Santa Maria a Mare, known for its distinctive majolica-tiled dome, and the evocative Sanctuary of the Avvocata, perched high on Mount Falesio overlooking the entire Amalfi Coast, are must-see landmarks.
+The sanctuary is accessible only after a lengthy hike, and was built following an apparition of the Virgin to a local shepherd.

-Together with the other numerous churches, both are witnesses of the profound religiosity of the city.
-The Church of Santa Maria del Carmine, next to the Collegiata of Santa Maria a Mare, the Church of San Giacomo, the Church of San Sebastiano and the Church of San Francesco with the adjoining convent, are also worth a visit.
+Both buildings, along with many other churches in the area, are testimonies to the deep religiosity of the town.
+Also worth visiting are the Church of Santa Maria del Carmine, next to the Collegiata of Santa Maria a Mare, the Church of San Giacomo, the Church of San Sebastiano and the Church of San Francesco with its adjoining convent.

 \3